 If you are lucky and happen to match a lot of them, then you could clean up.
 If you are unlucky and don’t happen to match a lot of them, you’ll get 5 points a lot.
 Some people find they qualify for a lot, others find it a struggle.
 This is something that I can’t give any advice on, we’re all different.
 I do know they have a lot of surveys, so it’s not because the pickings are slim.

-If you're OK with that result, my best advice is to give it a try and see how many you qualify for (for what it's worth, their time estimates on surveys is conservative… I rarely took that much time).
-Since the sign-up process is so quick, it's low risk.
+If you’re OK with that result, my best advice is to give it a try and see how many you qualify for (for what it’s worth, their time estimates on surveys is too high… I usually finished them must faster than they estimated).
+Since the sign-up process is so quick, it’s low risk.

 As for how much money you can make, it will not get you rich.
 It’s nice to get a few bucks every so often for answering iSay surveys but that’s all it’ll be, a few bucks here or there.
 I think anyone who promises wealth and riches from a survey website is delusional. 🙂